aosolis/hands-on-labs/ReadyWinter19/HOL3011-first-teams-app/Lab.md

 ### Messaging extensions
 Similar to bots, update the bot ID to be the one you obtained in Step 5.
-![A screenshot of the messaging extensions ](Images/s8_3.png) Now, from App Studio, you can side load the app
+![A screenshot of the messaging extensions ](Images/s8_3.png) Now, from App Studio, you can side load the app.

+# PART 3: A new messaging extension command

 ## Step 9: Make some code changes
 In this step, you’ll add a new command to the messaging extension to allow searching for candidates in addition to open positions.
-Update your code

 In Visual Studio’s solution explorer, under the **Messaging** folder, open **MessagingExtension.cs** Under the CreateResponse() method, add the following block of code at line 93:
 ```csharp